grafana/mimir/docs/sources/architecture/_index.md

 # Grafana Mimir architecture

-Grafana Mimir has a service-based architecture.
+Grafana Mimir has a microservices-based architecture.
-The system has multiple horizontally scalable microservices that run separately and in parallel.
+The system has multiple horizontally scalable microservices that can run separately and in parallel.
+Grafana Mimir microservices are called components.

 <!-- Diagram source at https://docs.google.com/presentation/d/1bHp8_zcoWCYoNU2AhO2lSagQyuIrghkCncViSqn14cU/edit -->

 ![Architecture of Grafana Mimir](../images/architecture.png)

-## Microservices
+## Grafana Mimir components

-Most microservices are stateless and do not require any data persisted between process restarts.
-Some microservices are stateful and rely on non-volatile storage to prevent data loss between process restarts.
-For details about each microservice, see its page.
+Most components are stateless and do not require any data persisted between process restarts.
+Some components are stateful and rely on non-volatile storage to prevent data loss between process restarts.
+For details about each component, see its page.

 {{< section >}}